Rust Saiargaliev

 opr runserver

-because op run tries to execute runserver as a real command from $PATH.
+The minimal opr helper does not support that, because shell aliases are not executables. op run tries to execute runserver as a real command from $PATH.

-If you want opr to understand zsh aliases too, you can expand the first argument before calling op run:
+To make opr understand zsh aliases too, I expand the first argument before calling op run:

 opr() {